sst/guide/_chapters/render-the-note-form.md

 Now that our container loads a note on `componentWillMount`, let's go ahead and render the form that we'll use to edit it.

-Replace our placeholder `render` method with the following.
+{% include code-marker.html %} Replace our placeholder `render` method in `src/containers/Notes.js` with the following.

 {% highlight javascript %}
 validateForm() {